octobercms/docs/3.x/extend/database/query.md

 ## Pessimistic Locking

 The query builder also includes a few functions to help you do "pessimistic locking" on your `select` statements.
 To run the statement with a "shared lock", you may use the `sharedLock` method on a query.
-A shared lock prevents the selected rows from being modified until your transaction commits:
+A shared lock prevents the selected rows from being modified until your transaction commits.

 ```php
 Db::table('users')->where('votes', '>', 100)->sharedLock()->get();
 ```

 Alternatively, you may use the `lockForUpdate` method.
-A "for update" lock prevents the rows from being modified or from being selected with another shared lock:
+A "for update" lock prevents the rows from being modified or from being selected with another shared lock.

 ```php
 Db::table('users')->where('votes', '>', 100)->lockForUpdate()->get();